 - Financial resources (eg. cash)

 - Physical resources (eg. plant and equipment)

 - Human resources and capabilities (eg. employee skills and experience)

 - Organisational resources and capabilities (eg. corporate reputation and organisational culture)

-Resources and capabilities may be classified according to the extent to which they are:
+Resources and capabilities can be assessed in terms of the extent to which they are: